abhijithvijayan/gulp-sass-bootstrap-boilerplate/README.md

 - Babel Loader for compiling ES7 code
 - Gulp-Uglify for compressing JS
 - Gulp-Clean-CSS for compressing CSS
+- Gulp-Sourcemaps for mapping into css file
+- Gulp-rev for filename hashing

 ## Getting Started